Sixteen world-premiere American documentaries that illuminate the ideas, people, and events that shape the present day.

 Inspired by Catholic social teaching, Cesar Chavez risked his life fighting for America’s poorest workers.
 The film illuminates the intensity of one man’s devotion and personal sacrifice, the birth of an economic justice movement, and tells an untold chapter in the story of civil rights in America.

-Fed Up and Dinosaur 13
+Fed Up and The Case Against 8

 (Country: US; Year: 2014; Director: Todd Douglas Miller), Official Site